A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Mathematical Realism

 As an example of the shift in perspective that Functionalism brings, consider the following scenario of an abstract entity based on real-world observations, such as an emotion/state of affairs, etc., whose cause is in want of identifying.
-Let this object be denoted a `feature'.
-Instead of the cause simply being identified specific phenomenon, or a mechanism based on the real world, the cause is characterised by an abstract object, $G$, which represents a collection of pointers to the relevant parts of the mechanism.
-If we posit, for the moment, an abstract interpreting function, $i:R\rightarrow A$, relating the real-world, $R$, to the world of ideals, $A$, and similarly, a pointer function, $r:A\rightarrow R$, one can establish a relationship between the cause and the feature.
-For a mechanism, $M$, a set of features, $F$, and an element $g_1\in G$, define $M=r(g_1)$, which resides in $r(G)$, and then $i(r(g_1))=i(M)=F$.
-In this (fairly loose) symbolic description, the features and the cause are related in the statement $i(r(G))=F$.
-The `reverse-epiphenomenal' philosophy, akin to Interactionism, is to realise that the relation itself between the two entities is an abstract one, whose attributes it will benefit us to characterise.
+Let this object be denoted as a `feature'.
+In this metaphysic, instead of the cause simply being identified as a specific phenomenon, or a mechanism based on the real world, the cause is characterised by the elements of an abstract object, $G$, which represents a collection of pointers to the relevant parts of the mechanism.
+For example, in the experience of pain, the mechanisms that cause it in an individual, the measurable features it produces, and the abstract notion of `pain' itself, which is $G$ in this case, are related in the following way.
+If we posit, for the moment, an abstract interpreting function, $i:R\rightarrow A$, relating the real world, $R$, to the world of ideals, $A$, and similarly, a pointer function that goes in the opposite direction, $r:A\rightarrow R$, one can establish a relationship between the cause and the feature.
+For a mechanism $m$, a set of features (visual characteristics, etc.) $F$, and an element $g_1\in G$, define $m=r(g_1)$, which resides in $r(G)$, and then $i(r(g_1))=i(m)\in F$.
+In this (fairly loose) symbolic description, the features and the cause become related via the statement $i(r(G))=F$.
+The reverse-Epiphenomenal philosophy, akin to Interactionism, is to realise that the relation itself between the two entities is an abstract one, whose attributes it may benefit us to characterise.